delhoume/BigMars/README.md

 based on instant row performance if sustained for the remaining rows.
 Depending on your machine load, disk drives speed, memory, they can differ much but should converge at the very end...

-Once you have the full 90x44 ```mars_full_rgb_strip.tif``` you follow the same process than for the 10x10 one, converting to tile, generating sublevels, merging.
+Once you have the full 90x44 ```mars_full_rgb_strip.tif``` you follow the same process than for the 10x10 one, converting to tiled, generating sublevels, merging.
 Processing time will be significantly higher as the full image is about 40 times larger...

 The final **42678000x2086480 pixels** for the full resolution TIFF is divided into **8840x4076 **512x512 tiles**, takes about 6 Terabytes on disk,